-The real estate and banking collapse of 2008 has devastated millions of home owners throughout the country where housing values have plummetted and wiped out equity of homeowners.
+The real estate and banking collapse of 2008 has devastated millions of home owners throughout the country where housing values have plummeted and wiped out equity of homeowners.

 - They were forced to list their homes so they can downsize or take the hard-earned equities they have build

 - Unfortunately, the majority of the homeowners found out that the mortgage balance of their homes were higher than the value of their homes

 - Many did not know what the advantages and disadvantages of a foreclosure versus a short sale

 How Do Short Sales Work?

 - The main goal for the lender is to try to get as close to a price to the mortgage balance as possible so the lender minimizes its losses

 - In a short sale, all efforts are made to sell the property for less than the mortgage amount owed

 - Not every mortgage lending institutions will agree to a short sales sales contract

 - Most of them will just proceed to foreclose on the property. institutions agree to short sales as they lose out on the total sale price